 \section{Introduction}

-``Big data'' is becoming increasingly popular to study problems in economics and finance.
-Large-dimensional datasets contain rich information and open the possibilities of new findings and new efficacious models, which is feasible only if we better understand the datasets.
-Factor modeling \citep{bai2002determining,bai2003inferential,fan2013large} is a method that summarizes information in large-dimensional panel data and is an active area of research.
-In a large-dimensional factor model, both the time dimension and cross-section dimension of the datasets are large and most of the co-movement can be explained by a few factors.
+Large dimensional datasets are becoming increasingly relevant to study problems in economics and finance.
+These datasets contain rich information and open the possibilities of new findings and new efficacious models, which is feasible only if we better understand the datasets.
+Factor modeling \citep{bai2002determining,bai2003inferential,fan2013large} is a method that summarizes information in large-dimensional panel data and is an active research topic.
+In a large-dimensional factor model, both the time dimension and the cross-section dimension of the data sets are large and most of the co-movement can be explained by a few factors.
 Latent factors estimated from the data are particularly appealing as the underlying factor structure is usually not known.
 These factors are usually estimated by Principal Component Analysis (PCA).
-Latent PCA factors have been successfully used in economics and finance, for example for prediction and forecasting \citep{stock2002forecasting, stock2002macroeconomic}, asset pricing of many assets \citep{lettau2018b,kelly2018characteristics}, high-frequency asset return modeling \citep{xiu2018,pelger2018}, conditional risk-return and term structure analysis \citep{ludvigson2007,ludvigson2009} and optimal portfolio construction \citep{fan2013large}.\footnote{Of course,the application of latent factor models goes beyond the applications listed above, e.g. inferring missing values in matrices \citep{candes2010power,candes2011robust}.} However, as the latent PCA factors are linear combinations of all cross-sectional units, they are usually hard to interpret.
+Latent PCA factors have been successfully used in economics and finance, for example for prediction and forecasting \citep{stock2002forecasting, stock2002macroeconomic}, asset pricing of many assets \citep{lettau2020factors,kelly2018characteristics}, high-frequency asset return modeling \citep{pelger2018,xiu2018}, conditional risk-return and term structure analysis \citep{ludvigson2007,ludvigson2009} and optimal portfolio construction \citep{fan2013large}.\footnote{Of course, the application of latent factor models goes beyond the applications listed above, e.g. inferring missing values in matrices \citep{xiong2020,candes2010power,candes2011robust}.} However, as the latent PCA factors are linear combinations of all cross-sectional units, they are usually hard to interpret.
 This poses a challenge for modeling and understanding the underlying structure to explain the co-movement in the data.
-This becomes particularly relevant for the applications in economics and finance where the objective is to understand the underlying economic mechanism.
+This becomes particularly relevant for applications in economics and finance where the objective is to understand the underlying economic mechanism.